LushasiK/IBCM_TZ_Frontiers/README.md

-# Analysis of the Integrated Bite Case Management Data from Tanzania for the Frontier's manuscript
+# One Health in practice: using Integrated Bite Case Management to increase detection of rabid animals in Tanzania

+Co-authors:Kennedy Lushasi, Rachel Steenson and Katie Hampson

-This contains anonymised data and codes which reproduce the results of the manuscript
+This contains anonymised data and codes which reproduce the results of the manuscript...

+This is the analysis of the IBCM data containing codes which reproduce the results of the manuscript...

+The included dataset is anonymised...

+Figures that are generated from the scripts and data are provided in subfolder: ms_figs